awsdocs/aws-license-manager-user-guide/doc_source/settings.md

 ## AWS Managed Microsoft AD<a name="settings-managed-ad"></a>

 License Manager requires AWS Managed Microsoft AD to be configured before you can work with user\-based subscriptions\.
 For more information, see [User\-based subscriptions in AWS License Manager](user-based-subscriptions.md)\.

+## Virtual private cloud<a name="settings-vpc"></a>

+License Manager requires your VPC to be configured, in addition to your AWS Managed Microsoft AD, when you use user\-based subscriptions with Microsoft Office\.
+For more information, see [User\-based subscriptions in AWS License Manager](user-based-subscriptions.md)\.

 ## Simple Notification Service \(SNS\)<a name="settings-sns"></a>